Master of Science in Clinical Psychopharmacology

 Note: Completion rates vary because many students are part of the active military and may be deployed during program enrollment.
 Every effort is made to enable these students to complete their MSCP training according to their military or employment timelines.
 Certification is also dependent upon employment location of candidates as not all states allow prescriptive authority for clinical psychologists at the current time

-Program Assessment: Learning Outcomes, Curriculum Map, Assessment Plan, Assessment Results: The MSCP has a fully developed assessment system.
+Program Assessment: Learning Outcomes, Curriculum Map, Assessment Plan, Assessment Results: The MSCP has a fully developed assessment system (PDF).

-Contracts, Memoranda of Agreement with External Organizations: The mutual responsibilities of the University of Hawaii at Hilo through the MSCP and the Tripler Army Medical Center in Honolulu are specified in a memorandum of agreement.
+Contracts, Memoranda of Agreement with External Organizations: The mutual responsibilities of the University of Hawaii at Hilo through the MSCP and the Tripler Army Medical Center in Honolulu are specified in a memorandum of agreement (PDF).
 This includes provision for training for up to ten students per cohort per year.